hybby/puppet/modules/dotfiles/README.md

 any special usage info?
 -----------------------
-in the future, it would be nice if we could override the
+in the future, it would be nice if we could override the `$user` variable to be an array or sommat.  just a thought.

-$user variable to be an array or sommat.  just a thought.
+i do not think htis is possible though.  because singletons.

 any limitations i should know about?
 ------------------------------------